sachinskyte/Linkify/README.md

 2. Run the script to process and accept pending connection requests.
 3. The script logs details of accepted connections.

 ---

-## Contribution

-We welcome contributions from the community!
-Here's how you can get involved:

-1. **Fork the Repository**: Create your own copy by clicking the fork button at the top right of this page.
-2. **Make Changes**: Add new features, fix bugs, or enhance the documentation.
-3. **Submit a Pull Request**: Send your changes back to us by submitting a pull request.

-Please ensure your contributions adhere to the [code of conduct](./CODE_OF_CONDUCT.md).

----